-The Northfork Electric Cooperative, Inc. Board of Trustees is comprised of 7 members who are each representative of a specific district.
-Additionally, certain members also occupy specific Board Office positions.
+Seven members comprise the Northfork Electric Cooperative Inc. Board of Trustees.
+Each trustee represents a specific district.
+Additionally, certain members also occupy specific board office positions.

 DISTRICT 1 TRUSTEE

 Bandy Silk joined the Northfork Electric Cooperative Board of Trustees in 2018.
 Mr. Silk graduated from Sayre High School in the year 2000.
 He then attended Southwestern Oklahoma State University and obtained an associate’s degree in business.
 He continued his education at Oklahoma State University, earning a degree in agriculture with a specialization in leadership and service.
 After graduating from OSU in 2004, Mr. Silk returned to Beckham County and began farming in the Delhi community, where he grows peanuts and cotton.
 He also maintains a cattle operation.
 In addition to serving the Northfork Board of Trustees, Mr. Silk is an active member of the Delhi Volunteer Fire Department, serving as fire chief.
 He also serves as president of the Sayre School Board and is a member of the Sayre Education Foundation.
 Mr. Silk and his wife, Amy, have four daughters: Jodi, Bella, Beth and Bleu.